opencog/learn/README-Natural.md

          * The system install in one container won't corrupt the other containers; you can experiment, without impacting stable systems.
-         * LXC containers can be stopped and move to other system with more RAM (or less RAM), more disk, or less disk.
+         * LXC containers can be stopped and moved to other system with more RAM (or less RAM), more disk, or less disk.
 Handy for load-balancing, and/or easily moving to a bigger system.
          * Do not confuse LXC with Docker!
 They are similar, but LXC